puppetlabs/puppetlabs-firewall/README.markdown

 Rules are persisted automatically between reboots, although there are known issues with ip6tables on older Debian/Ubuntu distributions.
 There are also known issues with ebtables.

-1. In `site.pp` or another top-scope file, add the following code to set up a metatype to purge unmanaged firewall resources.
+1.)
+In site.pp or another top-scope file, add the following code to set up a metatype to purge unmanaged firewall resources.
 This will clear any existing rules and make sure that only rules defined in Puppet exist on the machine.

   **Note** - This only purges IPv4 rules.
   ```puppet